drewconway/mturk_coder_quality/README.md

 The file `mturk/boto/generate_hit.py` is used to create a single experiment based on our the two-way design.
 This file should be run from the command line, which contains the following help output:

 	$ python generate_hit.py -h
-	usage: generate_hit.py [-h] [--hits N] [--asgn N] [--count {6,12}] [--tol {67,84}] [--prod {y,n}] [--master {y,n}]
+	usage: generate_hit.py [-h] [--hits N] [--asgn N] [--count {0,6,12}] [--tol {0,67,84}] [--prod {y,n}] [--master {y,n}]
                        [--access ACCESS] [--secret SECRET]

 	This script will push a new experiment to MTurk.
 Several users defined arguments are required.

 	optional arguments:
 	  -h, --help        show this help message and exit --hits N          The number of HITs to push of this type.
 Default is 50.
 	  --asgn N          The number of assignments for each HIT.
 Default is 30.
-	  --count {6,12}   The number of sentences in the qualification test.
-Default is 6.
+	  --count {0,6,12}  The number of sentences in the qualification test.
+Default is 6, and if 0 no qualification test is assigned.
-	  --tol {67,84}    The percentage of sentences coded correctly in order to pass qualification test.
-Default is 67.
+	  --tol {0,67,84}   The percentage of sentences coded correctly in order to pass qualification test.
+Default is 67, and if 0 no qualification test is assigned.
 	  --prod {y,n}      Should this HIT be pushed to the production server?
 	                    Default is 'n'.
 	  --master {y,n}    Should the Master Categorization Qualification be added to this HIT?
 Default is 'n'.
 	  --access ACCESS   Your AWS access key.
 Will look for boto configuration file if nothing is provided
 	  --secret SECRET   Your AWS secret access key.
 Will look for boto configuration file if nothing is provided

 This script automatically creates both the a new Qualification Type based on the set manipulation, and a given set of HITs linked to that qualification type.
 The qualification type's title is a reference to the manipulation, as *Qualification test #`count`+(`tol` / 100)*, such that if `count`=4 and `tol`=50 the qualification title will be *Qualification test #4.5*.